Find out the basic rules of VAT, how they apply to clubs and associations, and how to treat VAT on subscriptions and other payments.

 - any supplies that are not available without payment other than a membership subscription, that is, which are not provided automatically as part of the membership benefits and for which an additional sum is charged

-- supplies of training may qualify for the education exemption see Notice 701/30 Education and vocational training
+- supplies of training may qualify for the education exemption, see Education and vocational training (VAT Notice 701/30)

-- supplies connected with fund-raising events may qualify for the exemption, see Fund-raising events: Exemption for charities and other qualifying bodies
+- supplies connected with fund-raising events may qualify for the exemption, see Charity fundraising events: exemptions

-- zero-rated printed matter, such as a year book (as zero-rated supplies count as taxable, you may reclaim any related input tax, subject to the normal partial exemption rules) see Notice 701/10 Zero-rating of books
+- zero-rated printed matter, such as a year book (as zero-rated supplies count as taxable, you may reclaim any related input tax, subject to the normal partial exemption rules) see Zero rating books and printed matter (VAT Notice 701/10)

-- the exemption for sports services, see Notice 701/45 Sport
+- the exemption for sports services, see Sport supplies that are VAT exempt (VAT Notice 701/45)

 13.2 Subscription with taxable components

 If your subscription includes a component which is not exempt, that is, either standard-rated or zero-rated, you must consider the rules on supplies which have more than one component at paragraph 4.2.
 You may either: